 For more information, read our guide about debt statute of limitations.

-How to stop Dixon Commercial Investigators from calling
+How to stop calls from Dixon Commercial Investigators

 How to file a complaint about Dixon Commercial Investigators

-If Dixon Commercial Investigators doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think that Dixon Commercial Investigators is breaking any debt collection rules, contact the consumer protection authority in your province.

 Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.